Wells Fargo & Co Trims Caci International (NYSE:CACI) Target Price to $280.00

-Caci International (NYSE:CACI) had its price target dropped by equities researchers at Wells Fargo & Co from $310.00 to $280.00 in a report released on Thursday, The Fly reports.
-The firm currently has an “overweight” rating on the information technology services provider’s stock.
-Wells Fargo & Co‘s price objective would suggest a potential upside of 39.32% from the company’s current price.
+Caci International (NYSE:CACI) had its price target reduced by Wells Fargo & Co from $310.00 to $280.00 in a research report sent to investors on Thursday morning, The Fly reports.
+They currently have an overweight rating on the information technology services provider’s stock.

-Other equities analysts also recently issued research reports about the stock.
-Citigroup lifted their target price on shares of Caci International from $230.00 to $285.00 and gave the stock a “neutral” rating in a research note on Friday, January 31st.
-William Blair initiated coverage on shares of Caci International in a report on Monday, March 30th.
-They issued an “outperform” rating for the company.
-Morgan Stanley reduced their price objective on shares of Caci International from $256.00 to $215.00 and set an “equal weight” rating for the company in a report on Tuesday, March 24th.
-Bank of America assumed coverage on shares of Caci International in a report on Friday, March 20th.
-They set a “buy” rating and a $300.00 price objective for the company.
-Finally, ValuEngine upgraded shares of Caci International from a “sell” rating to a “hold” rating in a report on Tuesday, March 3rd.
-Five equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The stock has a consensus rating of “Buy” and a consensus price target of $280.25.
+CACI has been the topic of several other research reports.
+William Blair started coverage on Caci International in a report on Monday, March 30th.
+They issued an outperform rating on the stock.
+Stifel Nicolaus boosted their price objective on Caci International from $260.00 to $305.00 and gave the company a buy rating in a report on Thursday, January 30th.
+Citigroup boosted their price objective on Caci International from $230.00 to $285.00 and gave the company a neutral rating in a report on Friday, January 31st.
+Credit Suisse Group upped their price target on Caci International from $303.00 to $325.00 and gave the stock an outperform rating in a report on Friday, January 31st.
+Finally, Morgan Stanley cut their price target on Caci International from $256.00 to $215.00 and set an equal weight rating on the stock in a report on Tuesday, March 24th.
+Five research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+The stock currently has an average rating of Buy and an average target price of $280.25.

-In other Caci International news, Director William S. Wallace sold 163 shares of the stock in a transaction on Tuesday, February 18th.
-The shares were sold at an average price of $274.87, for a total transaction of $44,803.81.
-Following the completion of the sale, the director now owns 10,220 shares of the company’s stock, valued at approximately $2,809,171.40.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, VP J William Koegel, Jr. sold 1,000 shares of the stock in a transaction on Wednesday, February 12th.
-The shares were sold at an average price of $272.21, for a total transaction of $272,210.00.
-Following the sale, the vice president now directly owns 15,398 shares of the company’s stock, valued at approximately $4,191,489.58.
+In other news, Director William S. Wallace sold 163 shares of the company’s stock in a transaction dated Tuesday, February 18th.
+The stock was sold at an average price of $274.87, for a total transaction of $44,803.81.
+Following the completion of the transaction, the director now directly owns 10,220 shares of the company’s stock, valued at approximately $2,809,171.40.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, VP J William Koegel, Jr. sold 1,000 shares of the company’s stock in a transaction dated Wednesday, February 12th.
+The stock was sold at an average price of $272.21, for a total value of $272,210.00.
+Following the transaction, the vice president now directly owns 15,398 shares of the company’s stock, valued at $4,191,489.58.
 The disclosure for this sale can be found here.
-1.38% of the stock is currently owned by corporate insiders.
+Corporate insiders own 1.38% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in the business.
-Cerebellum GP LLC bought a new position in Caci International in the 4th quarter worth $549,000.
-Amalgamated Bank raised its holdings in Caci International by 10.8% in the 4th quarter.
-Amalgamated Bank now owns 5,634 shares of the information technology services provider’s stock worth $1,408,000 after purchasing an additional 550 shares in the last quarter.
-Dupont Capital Management Corp raised its holdings in Caci International by 22.1% in the 4th quarter.
-Dupont Capital Management Corp now owns 4,078 shares of the information technology services provider’s stock worth $1,019,000 after purchasing an additional 737 shares in the last quarter.
-CENTRAL TRUST Co increased its stake in shares of Caci International by 1.7% in the 4th quarter.
-CENTRAL TRUST Co now owns 4,600 shares of the information technology services provider’s stock worth $1,150,000 after acquiring an additional 76 shares in the last quarter.
-Finally, Sciencast Management LP bought a new position in shares of Caci International in the 4th quarter worth about $565,000.
+Large investors have recently added to or reduced their stakes in the company.
+Brooktree Capital Management acquired a new position in shares of Caci International during the 4th quarter worth about $37,000.
+Marshall Wace LLP acquired a new stake in shares of Caci International in the 1st quarter valued at about $93,000.
+Chevy Chase Trust Holdings Inc. acquired a new stake in shares of Caci International in the 4th quarter valued at about $101,000.
+CFM Wealth Partners LLC acquired a new stake in shares of Caci International in the 4th quarter valued at about $112,000.
+Finally, Meeder Asset Management Inc. boosted its position in shares of Caci International by 28.7% in the 4th quarter.
+Meeder Asset Management Inc. now owns 669 shares of the information technology services provider’s stock valued at $167,000 after purchasing an additional 149 shares during the period.
 87.77% of the stock is owned by institutional investors and hedge funds.

 CACI International Inc, together with its subsidiaries, provides information solutions and services in North America and internationally.
 The company offers business systems solutions in the areas of financial, human capital, asset and materials, and administrative management; develops, integrates, and operates command and control solutions; and develops and integrates solutions that deliver multi-level unified communications from the enterprise directly to and from the tactical edge.